Health, safety and travel

 Current knowledge on how Covid-19 is spread has been published by Health Protection Scotland and Public Health England in various online guidance documents which are publicity available, such as the ‘COVID-19 - Guidance for Non-Healthcare Settings’.

-The University is in constant contact with Health Protection Scotland and we will update any guidance given based on information discussed with the local NHS Health Protection Team.
+The University is in constant contact with Health Protection Scotland and we will update any guidance given based on information discussed with the local NHS Health Protection Team as well as the professional associations referenced above.

 In a situation where a person has suffered illness or accident, the first aiders who arrive on scene are taught to consider not only the condition of the casualty, but also, first and foremost, to ensure their own safety.
 This includes any hygiene and infection risk from the casualty.
 First aiders are trained therefore to consider any risk from the casualty from poisons or infectious agents, and to make a decision on the basis of the evidence available at the time.
 The decision in these circumstances may be to administer CPR by carrying out chest compressions, but not delivering rescue breaths.
 There is some evidence that adequate ventilation may be achieved if the airway is kept open during such chest compressions.